-This week we have collaborated with Brake, the road safety charity which aims to teach young children about road safety as part of their annual Kids Walk campaign in June.
-The walk itself takes place on Wednesday 16th June, when thousands of children aged 4-11 will take part in a walk at school and at home to shout out for safe and healthy journeys for families.
-We thought this was a great time to get the essential road safety messages out there that all families need to know – over to Brake . . .
+Taking place from 16-22 November 2025, Road Safety Week is Brake's biggest road safety campaign.
+The road safety charity aims to teach young children about road safety as part of their annual Kids Walk campaign in Spring 2026.
+More than 86,000 children aged 4-11 took part in Brake's Kids Walk 2025 to shout out for their right to make safe and healthy journeys.
+We thought this was a great time to get the essential road safety messages out there that all families need to know...

 Road deaths and injuries